PaddlePaddle/PaddleOCR/doc/doc_en/code_and_doc.md

     This is mainly to keep the local repository up to date when subsequent pull request (PR) submissions are made.

-    #### 3.2.3 Create Local Branch
+    #### 3.2.3 CREATE LOCAL BRANCH

-    You can create a new local branch based on the current branch with the following commands.
+    First get the latest code of upstream, then create a new_branch branch based on the dygraph of the upstream repo (upstream).

     ```
+    git fetch upstream
-    git checkout -b new_branch
+    git checkout -b new_branch upstream/dygraph
     ```

-    You can also create a new branch based on a remote or upstream branch with the following commands.
+    > If for a newly forked PaddleOCR project, the user's remote repo (origin) has the same branch updates as the upstream repository (upstream), you can also create a new local branch based on the default branch of the origin repo or a specified branch with the following command
+    >

-    ```
+    > ```
-    # Create new_branch branch on user remote repo (origin) based on develop branch
+    > # Create new_branch branch on user remote repo (origin) based on develop branch
-    git checkout -b new_branch origin/develop
+    > git checkout -b new_branch origin/develop
-    # Create new_branch branch based on upstream remote repo develop branch
+    > # Create new_branch branch based on upstream remote repo develop branch
-    # If you need to create a new branch from upstream, you need to first use git fetch upstream to get upstream code
+    > # If you need to create a new branch from upstream,
+    > # you need to first use git fetch upstream to get upstream code
-    git checkout -b new_branch upstream/develop
+    > git checkout -b new_branch upstream/develop
-    ```
+    > ```

     The final switch to the new branch is displayed with the following output information.